PTON

 Are Peloton insiders buying or selling stock?

 Over the past 90 days, six Peloton C-suite officers sold a combined $2.19 million in stock with zero insider purchases.
-As detailed above, every executive who filed a Form 4 was a net seller.
+Every executive who filed a Form 4 was a net seller.

 When does Peloton report Q3 2026 earnings?